roxannejoncas/homepage/write/index.md

 ---
 layout: write
-title: Being a writer and loving cooks
+title: On being a writer and loving books
 excerpt: "I learn more about writing everyday from various places.
 I'll share my resources here."
 comments: false
 ---